-If you have medical skin issues, such as psoriasis or vitiligo, Seacoast Dermatology, PLLC, can help with effective and safe light therapy.
-With locations in Portsmouth, Dover, Exeter, and Newmarket, New Hampshire, you can find a location to provide therapy to address chronic skin problems.
+If you have medical skin issues, such as psoriasis or vitiligo, Seacoast Dermatology, can help with effective and safe light therapy.
+With locations in Exeter, Portsmouth, and Dover, New Hampshire, you can find a location to provide therapy to address chronic skin problems.
 Call one of the locations, or book an appointment online to learn more about dermatological light treatments.

 If you simply desire smoother, more evenly toned skin, light therapy treatments can help, too.